 Teams are composed of a trained lead assessor and general assessors with subject matter expertise.
 The lead assessor serves as the contact between the facility and team members.

 Facilities requiring one assessor are assigned a sole assessor with subject matter expertise, who has been trained as a lead assessor.

 Moving Ahead With Your Assessment

-Before the initial assessment, the Lead/Sole Assessor will contact the accreditation contact within ten days of receipt of the pre-assessment materials to schedule a mutually agreeable date for the assessment.
+Before the initial assessment, the Lead/Sole Assessor will contact the facility’s accreditation contact to schedule a mutually agreeable date for the assessment.
 All subsequent assessments that take place in the US and Canada will be unannounced.

 - On the day of the assessment, the Team or Sole Assessor will meet with staff and explain the scope and objectives of the assessment, the process and the schedule for assessing the facility, and the timeline for receiving accreditation.